Personas Quickstart Guide

 Once you select sources, Segment starts a replay of one month of historical data from these sources into your Personas space.
 We’re doing this step first so you have some user data in Personas to build your first audiences and computed traits.

-Note: Data replays start with the earliest (oldest) chronological events in the two month window, and finish with the most recent.
+Note: Data replays start with the earliest (oldest) chronological events in the one month window, and finish with the most recent.
 Don’t continue to the next step until all replays are marked complete.
 If you do, the data in your Personas data will be stale.

 Once the Source(s) finish replaying, data from your connected Sources flows into Personas in near real time, just like it does for sources in your Segment workspace.